-- Full-time DPT maximum completion is 11 terms. - Full-time DPT new curriculum beginning 2016-17 maximum completion is 12 terms. - Flex DPT maximum completion is 18 terms. - Full-time MOT maximum completion is 9 terms. - Flex MOT maximum completion is 14 terms. - Full-time OTD maximum completion is 13 terms. - Dual MOT/DPT maximum completion is 15 terms.
+- Full-time DPT maximum completion is 11 trimesters. - Full-time DPT new curriculum beginning 2016-17 maximum completion is 12 trimesters. - Flex DPT maximum completion is 18 trimesters. - Full-time MOT maximum completion is 9 trimesters. - Flex MOT maximum completion is 14 trimesters.

+- Full-time OTD maximum completion is 13 trimesters. - Dual MOT/DPT maximum completion is 15 trimesters. - Full-time MS-SLP maximum completion is 8 trimesters.

-Note: Only under extenuating circumstances approved by the Program Director will a student be allowed to transition to parttime status in which the following maximum time frames to complete the graduation requirements apply:
+Note: Only under extenuating circumstances approved by the Program Director will a student be allowed to transition to reduced credit load status in which the following maximum time frames to complete the graduation requirements apply:

-- Part-time DPT maximum completion is 14 terms. - Part-time MOT maximum completion is 12 terms. - Part-time OTD maximum completion is 16 terms.
+- Reduced credit load DPT maximum completion is 14 trimesters. - Reduced credit load MOT maximum completion is 12 trimesters. - Reduced credit load OTD maximum completion is 16 trimesters. - Reduced credit load MS-SLP maximum completion is 10 trimesters.